cseoighe/StopEvol/README.md

 ### R Scripts

-There are two different methods for the R script's in this repository:
+There are two different functions for the R script's in this repository:

 * **First method:** generates maximum likelihood estimates of parameters using a stop-codon-extended model given a phylogenetic tree and a codon-aware alignment ([stopcodon.rscript](https://github.com/cseoighe/StopEvol/blob/master/stopcodon.rscript)).
 * **Second method:** uses the stop-codon model to simulate an alignment when given a phylogenetic tree and a parameter file ([sim_gyempirical.rscript](https://github.com/cseoighe/StopEvol/blob/master/sim_gyempirical.rscript)) and ([sim_mgf1x4.rscript](https://github.com/cseoighe/StopEvol/blob/master/sim_mgf1x4.rscript)) representing the Goldman-Yang with a F1x4 and Muse-Gaut models respectively.